Jon-Bull/PowerPricePrediction/README.md

-# Power Price Forecasting Project
+# Power Price Forecasting Project (Development Paused)

 ## Introduction
 This project aims to forecast power prices in Norway using machine learning techniques.
 The project demonstrates a good workflow for a data scientist, including data collection, cleaning, processing, model training, evaluation, and visualization.